 Step 2: Grant Authority

-In Alabama, a power of attorney is presumed to be durable unless it’s specified to be non-durable on the form.
+In Alabama, a power of attorney is presumed to be durable unless you specify otherwise on the form.

 Step 4: Sign and Date the Form